elmerdotdev/ciccc-web-2-astro-lab/README.md

     - `src/data/projects/project-1.md`
     - `src/data/projects/project-2.md`
+    - `src/data/projects/project-3.md`

     - `src/data/blog/my-first-article.md`
     - `src/data/blog/my-second-article.md`
+    - `src/data/blog/my-third-article.md`

     Feel free to add more projects or blog articles.
 Use dummy content and check out the Markdown guide [https://www.markdownguide.org/basic-syntax/] to help you with the format.
 Also check out the Astro documentation on how to create the content [https://docs.astro.build/en/guides/content-collections/#defining-custom-ids]

+    Take this opportunity to learn and play around with Markdown.

 6. Add the properties to the top of your `.md` documents.
 Make sure the `id` is unique for every file.
 Keep it the same as the filename for now: